SRALee12/DecentralBank/README.md

 # DecentralBank
-**Decentral bank** is a peer-to-peer, permissionless central bank which provides a "monetary consitution" to a stable, depoliticized currency for the global market.
+**Decentral bank** is a peer-to-peer, permissionless central bank which provides a "monetary consitution" to a stable, depoliticized currency for the global markets.

 For overall specifications, read the whitepaper Decentralbank.md.